israelvazquezgonzalez/BooksWebApp/README.md

 The approach I took was to build a clean, easy-to-use, search centric web application that will be usable on desktop and mobile.

 #### Solution
-The solution for this assignment I built was leveraging .NET Core 6, JQuery/Javascript/Ajax, HTML, Bootstrap 5 and CSS3.
+The solution for this assignment I built was leveraging a MVC Web Application using .NET Core 6, JQuery/Javascript/Ajax, HTML, Bootstrap 5 and CSS3.

 #### Reasoning behind technical choices
 I chose .NET Core 6 as they made performance improvements.
 Secondlly the size of the application, my experience working with them and the quick turnaround was the reason why I went with JQuery/Javascript/Ajax and Bootstrap 5.